douglaskataki/PrivEscWindows/README.md

 ## Users

-Use t1rdus user to escalate your privilege through the machine
+Use douglas user to escalate your privilege through the machine

-user: t1rdus
+user: douglas
 password: password123

 Groups: Remote Desktop and Remote Management (access via evil-winrm)